top of page

 • Fire pits: Warm up your hands and feet in front of a fire or heater before putting on socks and gloves.
 Extremities aren’t great at warming themselves up, and if you put gloves onto still-cold hands, this will just insulate the cold.

 • Hand warmers: I'm not a fan of disposable hand warmers.
 As a single-use product, they generate waste that is bad for the environment.
-Rechargeable hand warmers do not expire and will eventually save you money over time.
+A rechargeable hand warmer does not expire and will eventually save you money over time.
 Some even double as power banks.
 Carrying one in your pocket when you don't have gloves or sleeping with one in your sleeping bag will help you stay warm throughout the event.

 Packing List